napudumaran/Learning-Documentation-and-Projects/notes/Arch_Linux_Build.md

-NOTE: DO NOT REBOOT VM UNTIL GETTING TO A "Checkpoint" which will be marked.
+NOTE: DO NOT REBOOT VM until getting to a part mentioned explicitely to reboot.
 If rebooting the VM, unless starting COMPLETELY OVER, things could happen like mount points being lost, or IP addresses being lost due to DHCP not being configured.
-There will be fixes made in case you did reboot.
+There may be fixes made in case you did reboot.
 You could always start from the beginning as well. → [View Notes — Rough Draft](/notes/Arch_Linux_Install.md)

 Booted the Arch Linux ISO in my VM (Virt-Manager).